rfcx/guardian-software/README.md

 ![](docs/images/androidstudio2.PNG?raw=true)

-### Step 8: How to debugging Orange Pi over Bluetooth instead of USB cable
+### Step 8: How to debug Orange Pi over Bluetooth instead of USB cable

 1. Make sure Orange Pi is connected, Bluetooth is on and set visibility timeout to **never time out**.
 2. Open Terminal or Command prompt